 If someone dies without the means to pay for burial and if this person has no traceable next of kin, it is the responsibility of the Department of Social Protection or local authority to ensure that the person is buried in a dignified manner that does not impinge on public health or public decency.
 The Department or local authority will also be liable for the charges and costs involved in doing so.

-It is only in strict circumstances that exhumation occurs in Ireland.
+It is only in strict circumstances that exhumation occurs.
 Some examples of situations where an exhumation of interred remains from a burial ground might be required or take place include:

-At all times during the process, due regard for respect to the deceased person, other interred remains in the burial ground/graveyard and privacy of the family and friends of the deceased person is protected.
+At all times during the process, due regard for respect to the deceased person, other interred remains in the burial ground or graveyard and privacy of the family and friends of the deceased person is protected.

 The cost of buying a burial plot varies.
 If you hire funeral directors to arrange the purchase for you, they will indicate how much the burial plot costs as part of the overall expense of a funeral.